 Information about CAP, the registration process, complaints and discipline, legislation and privacy, as well as a members registry, are available on this website.

-Responding to the Truth and Reconciliation Commissions’ Calls to Action, it is with respect, and in the spirit of reconciliation and truth, the College of Alberta Psychologists honour and acknowledge that, here in Alberta, Treaties 4, 6, 7, 8 and 10 – as well as many unsigned treaties – are the traditional and ancestral territory of many diverse Indigenous peoples.
-Namely, they are: the Kainai, Piikani, Siksika, Cree, Dene, Saulteaux, Nakota Sioux, Stoney Nakoda, Tsuu T’ina Nation, Inuit and the Métis Nation.
+Responding to the Truth and Reconciliation Commissions’ Calls to Action, it is with respect, and in the spirit of reconciliation and truth, the College of Alberta Psychologists honour and acknowledge that here in Alberta, Treaties 4, 6, 7, 8 and 10 – as well as many unsigned treaties encompass the traditional and ancestral territories of many diverse Indigenous peoples, namely, the Kainai, Piikani, Siksika, Cree, Dene, Saulteaux, Nakota Sioux, Stoney Nakoda, Tsuu T’ina Nation, Inuit and the Métis Nation.

-We acknowledge and give thanks to the many First Nations, Métis Nations and Inuit peoples who have lived on and cared for these lands for generations and the many others whose histories, languages, and cultures continue to influence our vibrant community.
+We acknowledge and give thanks to the many First Nations, Métis Nation and Inuit peoples who have lived on and cared for these lands for generations and the many others whose histories, languages and cultures continue to influence our vibrant community.
 We are dedicated to ensuring the spirit of all Treaties are honoured and respected.
-We make this acknowledgement as an act of reconciliation and gratitude to those whose territory we reside on or are visiting.
+We make this acknowledgement as an act of reconciliation and gratitude to those on whose territory we reside or which we visit.